bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson2.md

 ## Learning Objectives
 By the end of the lesson, the student will be able to:
 1. Understand the key events and figures in Guatemala's independence story.
-2. Identify José Cecilio del Valle as the author of the Act of Independence.
+2. Identify José Cecilio del Valle as a key contributor to the Act of Independence.
 3. Recognize the torch as an important symbol of Guatemala's independence celebrations.
 4. Write a dictated sentence about independence with correct spelling.
 5. Create a drawing of an independence scene to demonstrate understanding of this historical event.

 ## Materials and Resources Required
 - **Story**: "Guatemala's Independence" from [units/unit5/resources/guatemala_independence.md](resources/guatemala_independence.md) (print or read from a device).
-- **Dictation Sentence**: "José Cecilio del Valle wrote the Act of Independence of Central America."
-(English) or "José Cecilio del Valle escribió el Acta de Independencia de Centroamérica."
+- **Dictation Sentence**: "José Cecilio del Valle helped write the Act of Independence of Central America."
+(English) or "José Cecilio del Valle ayudó a escribir el Acta de Independencia de Centroamérica."
 (Spanish).
 - **Picture Study Image**: Image of torch runners in Guatemala's independence celebrations (search online for [Guatemala independence torch runner](https://duckduckgo.com/?q=guatemala+independence+torch+runner&t=brave&ia=images&iax=images) or use [this one](https://thumbs.dreamstime.com/b/runners-torches-independence-day-antigua-guatemala-september-locals-run-streets-guatemalan-flags-lit-blowing-76966409.jpg).
 - **Drawing Supplies**: Paper (standard 8.5x11, household item), crayons or markers (household or ~$2-$5).
 - **Paper and Pencil**: For dictation exercise (household items).